 Conference of the United States determines that the emergency no longer materially affects continues in effect; the Judicial Conference of the United States has not determined that the emergency no longer materially affects the United States courts or this district; and this order was extended on June 23, 2020 (doc.
-8) and on September 18, 2020 (doc.
-9).
-For the reasons as stated, this Court finds that General Order in re: Criminal Proceedings by Video or Audio Conference, 2:20-mc-3910 (doc.
-4) should be extended for an additional ninety
+8).
+For the reasons as stated, this Court finds that General Order in re: Criminal Proceedings by Video or Audio Conference, 2:20-mc-